 Byron is a very small city located in the state of Illinois.
 With a population of 3,768 people and just one neighborhood, Byron is the 411th largest community in Illinois.

-Byron is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Byron is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Byron is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Byron who work in office and administrative support (11.35%), healthcare (10.30%), and sales jobs (9.20%).

 Because of many things, Byron is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Byron really has some of the features that families look for when choosing a good community to raise children.
 Is Byron perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.